hmcts/div-document-express-handler/README.md

 const args = {
   // string to define path to attach document donwload handler, default: '/document-download/:documentId' *optional*
   uri: '/document-download/:documentId',
+  // only allow files that include the following strings *optional*
+  filterDocuments: ['fileName1IncludesString', 'fileName2IncludesString'],
   // string to specifiy auth token cookie, default: '__auth-token' *optional*
   authorizationTokenCookieName: '__auth-token',
   // string to specify the service to fetch the documents from *required*